How To Cultivate a Growth Mindset

 It may sound a bit cliche, but if you’re not enjoying your daily journey, you will miss out on a whole lot.

 Having a full life means living in the present so you can enjoy what and who is right in front of you.
 When you only focus on the outcome of having a certain level of “success,” you’ll end up being dissatisfied in your daily life.
-Still, more so when you reach that ultimate goal, it will probably be a letdown and not what you imagined.
+Still, more so when you reach your goal, it will probably be a letdown and not what you imagined.

 I wrote in detail about this concept of destination addiction, so do check out that post if this is an area of struggle for you.

-I believe in reaching for the stars, but don’t forget the ground you’re standing on, or you may lose sight of what truly matters. ✨
+I believe in reaching for the stars but don’t forget the ground you’re standing on, or you may lose sight of what truly matters. ✨

-11. Progress and practice are key.
+11. Progress and Practice Are Key.

-In her book, Everything Is Figureoutable, Marie Forleo has an entire chapter called “Progress Not Perfection,” where she outlines the benefits of having a growth mindset instead of a fixed mindset.
+In her book Everything Is Figureoutable, Marie Forleo has an entire chapter called “Progress Not Perfection,” where she outlines the benefits of having a growth mindset instead of a fixed mindset.

 The core message is to keep taking small steps and persevering rather than wasting time trying to be perfect or waiting until you’re ready.
 Those are just unrealistic expectations and are often excuses to procrastinate.